 - A new rigorous cleaning method has been implemented campus-wide, with increased frequency in high-traffic areas.

 - Hand sanitizer dispensers are installed at every building entrance, sanitizing wipes are in every classroom, and masks are available for use.

 - The campus community is updated with frequent messages and resources are posted at northern.edu/coronavirus.

 - On-campus COVID-19 testing is available via Abbott ID-Now machines, at no cost to students, through Student Health Services in partnership with Avera Health.

 - Northern is stressing the importance of following CDC recommendations, including abiding by the SDBOR Face Covering Protocol.

-- 2020 on-campus instruction will end at Thanksgiving break; finals will take place online.
+- 2020 on-campus instruction ended at Thanksgiving break; finals took place online.

 - Current plans call for a normal spring semester schedule beginning Jan.
 11, 2021, with spring break March 8-12 and final exams May 3-7.
 See the full academic calendar HERE.